-Accumulated other comprehensive income, March 31, 2004 \$ 57 , 766 Unrealized (loss) on derivatives designated as cash flow hedges (33,577) Realized (gain) on securities: reclassification adjustment Foreign currency translation (4,151) (305) Unrealized gain on securities 56,386 Accumulated other comprehensive income, December 31, 2003 \$ 39,413 <\$> <c></c>
+<\$> <c></c> Accumulated other comprehensive income, December 31, 2003 \$ 39,413 Unrealized (loss) on securities (39,915) Realized (gain) on securities: reclassification adjustment (8,967) Foreign currency translation (414) Foreign currency translation: reclassification adjustment (395) Unrealized gain on derivatives designated as cash flow hedges 39,000 Accumulated other comprehensive income, June 30, 2004 \$ 28,722

 Our book equity changes as our real estate securities portfolio and derivatives are marked-to-market each quarter, among other factors.
 The primary causes of mark-to-market changes are changes in interest rates and credit spreads.
-During the period, the combination of tightening credit spreads and sustained low interest rates has resulted in a net increase in unrealized gains on our real estate securities portfolio.
-In an environment of widening credit spreads and increasing interest rates, we believe our new investment activities would benefit.
-While such an environment would likely result in a decrease in the fair value of our existing securities portfolio and therefore reduce our book equity and ability to realize gains on such existing securities, it would not directly affect our earnings or our cash flow or our ability to pay a dividend.
+During the period, increasing interest rates, both currently and prospectively, resulted in a net decrease in unrealized gains on our real estate securities portfolio, which was somewhat offset by an increase in unrealized gains on our hedges.
+In an environment of widening credit spreads and increasing interest rates, we believe our new investment activities will benefit.
+While such an environment will likely result in a decrease in the fair value of our existing securities portfolio and therefore reduce our book equity and ability to realize gains on such existing securities, it will not directly affect our earnings or our cash flow or our ability to pay a dividend.
 In addition, the slight strengthening of the U.S. dollar against both the Canadian dollar and the Euro has resulted in a decrease in unrealized gains on our Canadian and Belgian operating real estate.